- Your State

 Whether your child wants to accelerate learning or needs a quieter environment in which to focus, you may be interested in trying virtual school.
 Students in Washington D.C., from kindergarten through eighth grade, can enroll full-time in Friendship Online Academy, a fully online, tuition-free school.
 Enrollment in Friendship Public Charter School Online takes place through the My School DC Public School Lottery.
 The school does not offer a part-time option, but paid part-time options may be available from other providers.

 Some high schools offer blended courses, but there is not currently a free public online high-school for D.C. students.

 To read more about online learning in Washington D.C., check out the Digital Learning Collaborative’s state profile.

 Homeschooling, the process of parents educating students at home, is permitted in all 50 states and Washington, D.C.
 As both technology and school choices have spread in D.C., homeschooling is an increasingly popular choice with more support and resources than ever.

 All parents in D.C. have the freedom to homeschool their children, provided they meet certain requirements.
-In D.C., notice of your intent to homeschool must be filed to the Office of the State Superintendent of Education by August 15 or 15 days before beginning homeschooling.
-D.C. requires homeschooling parents to teach specific subjects and also requires that they have a high school diploma or its equivalent to homeschool.
+In D.C., notice of your intent to homeschool must be filed annually to the Office of the State Superintendent of Education by August 15 or 15 days before beginning homeschooling.
+D.C. requires homeschooling parents to have a high school diploma or its equivalent to homeschool.